The shear Alfv\'en continuum with a magnetic island chain in tokamak plasmas: Continuum in the presence of an island chain

 and $\bar{r}_0$ given by the average.
 After the conversion, the blank in the $\bar{r}$ coordinate is filled and the continuum is now defined for the entire range $\bar{r} \in [0,1]$.
 Such a construction does not have a rigorous mathematical or physical meaning, but will nevertheless aid us in understanding the width and openness of a frequency gap and its interaction with a global TAE, for instance.
 It is noteworthy that the topology of the flux surfaces is different inside/outside the island even if they can be now plotted continuously as a function of $\bar{r}$.
 One should avoid the misinterpretation that $\bar{r}$ inside the island labels the effective radius with respect to the magnetic axis as if it is a simple interpolation between the two sides.

 We have plotted the combined continuum spectrum of the $n=1$ family for the two choices of $A$ as shown in \figref{fig:continuum_combined} with an increased number of Fourier modes outside the island.
-In both cases, the combined TAE/MAE gap appears much narrower than the TAE gap with on island, indicating a potential intersection with the global mode inside the gap.
-Another feature is the continuation of the island EAE gap into the outside region, becoming the HAE gap.
-The same phenomenon is discovered recently by K\"{o}nles \etal~\cite{Konies2022} in a cylindrical plasma, who denoted the combined EAE/HAE gap as the global MiAE gap.
+In both cases, the combined TAE/MAE gap appears much narrower than the TAE gap without an island, indicating a potential intersection with the global mode inside the gap.
+Another feature is the continuation of the island EAE gap into the outside region, becoming the HAE gap. \modi The same phenomenon was discovered recently by K\"{o}nies \etal~\cite{Konies2022} in a cylindrical plasma and in W7-X, \norm who denoted the combined EAE/HAE gap as the global MiAE gap.
 All other island gaps are only confined within the island chain.